-According to Tai Lam, Manager, Enterprise IT Network Service Delivery, North America (or Americas?), who oversee 30+ countries, including their network delivery options.
+According to Tai Lam, Manager, Enterprise IT Network Service Delivery, Americas, who oversees 30+ countries, including their network delivery options.
 There are more than 350 sites in the US alone they must manage.

 Since 2020, Schneider has experienced significant challenges, changes, and supply chain disruptions with the rest of the world.
 Pandemic-related lockdowns and travel restrictions forced the team to start working from home.
 Despite these constraints, the team still needed to enable users and devices to access the network.
 Team members continued to provision connections, provide project support, and configure or administer critical connected devices.
 And, in the event of disruptions, they still needed to troubleshoot.